JOSUE BESSIAKE OPEN STUDIO/ Thurs. March 26. 5-8PM

 Residency Details:

-• Duration: 1- 3 month, Starting July 2024
+• Duration: 1-3 month,

 • The space accommodates 2 resident artists at one time

 • Accommodation: Resident artists will be provided with a private bedroom within a 2 bedroom loft-style studio.
-In this communal living arrangement, you will have access to shared kitchen, bathroom, and studio spaces.
-Please note that the Popps Residency functions as a studio space 1st and may not offer the cozy comforts of a home atmosphere.
-The private bedrooms are comfortable and well-maintained, but the overall ambiance is that of a concrete loft-style warehouse.
+In this communal living arrangement, you will have access to shared kitchen, bathroom, studio spaces and the Popps gardens and private yard.
+Please note that the Popps Residency is a studio forward space.
+The private bedrooms are comfortable and cozy.

 • Cost: $850-$1000/ Month utilities included payment for the full residency term can be paid upfront or on the 1st of each month if staying for multiple months.